|Professor Karen Nelson|

 Memberships and affiliations

-As Deputy Vice-Chancellor (Academic), Professor Nelson represents USQ on the Universities Australia and Regional Universities Australia (RUN) DVC (Academic) groups.
+As Provost, Professor Nelson represents USQ on the Universities Australia DVC (Academic) group and is also a member of the Universities Australia Deputy Vice-Chancellor’s (Academic) Executive.
 Professor Nelson is the chief editor of Student Success, an open access journal exploring the experiences of students in tertiary education.
 She has been a member of the organising committee, Chair or Co-chair of the annual Students, Transitions, Achievement, Retention & Success (STARS) Conference (and its predecessor FYHE conferences) for more than 12 years.
 Professor Nelson also serves the sector as an external expert for the Tertiary Education Quality and Standards Agency (TEQSA).